mariasalcedo/masagu.dev/content/blog/automate-blog-notification.md

 <!--more-->

-I want my GitHub account's main page and mastodon account to be ✨automagically✨updated/tooted/announced with the info of any newly fresh blog post.
+I want my GitHub account's main page and mastodon account to be ✨automagically✨updated/tooted/announced with the info of any newly fresh blog post there is and will ever be.
 ## Update GitHub repo's README.md

 Since I am using Hugo on this website, it conveniently comes with an [Atom's feed](https://www.masagu.dev/index.xml) out of the box.